yxie054/template-lab-02-unit-integration-testing/README.md

 $ cmake3 .
 ```

 This command envokes the cmake build system in the local directory (where our CMakeLists.txt file is located). **Make sure you use the `cmake3` comamnd and not just `cmake`**.
-Hammer has two version of cmake installed, and if you do not use the `cmake3` command you will get an error.
+Hammer has two version of cmake installed, and if you do not use the `cmake3` command you will get an error (note that you will likely just use the `cmake` command when you develop on your local environment, since you will only have one version of CMake installed).
 This will then generate a Makefile that matches the executable that we asked for in our CMakeLists.txt.
 Go ahead and envoke the Makefile and you should see a nicely designed build percentge which will generate a new `c-echo` executable.

 ```
 $ make